Orange County Federal Crimes Attorney

 - Submitting a detailed sentencing memorandum

-- Advocating a fair/light sentence at your hearing
+- Advocating a fair and light sentence at your hearing

-Whether your decision is to litigate your federal case or enter into plea agreement negotiations, it is first important to understand your overall exposure.
+Whether you decide to litigate your federal case or enter into plea agreement negotiations, it is first important to understand your overall exposure.
 Certain offenses carry significant penalties if convicted.
-Moreover, some firearm and drug offenses carry a mandatory minimum sentence between 5 to 20 years.
+Moreover, some firearm and drug offenses carry a mandatory minimum sentence of 5 to 20 years.
 Generally, factors that may warrant a harsh sentence include:

 - Whether you possess a firearm in connection with your drug case;

-- Your prior criminal history for violence or serious drug offense(s);
+- Your prior criminal history for violence or a serious drug offense(s);

 - The purity of the controlled substance and/or the quantity;